swcarpentry/r-novice-gapminder/_episodes/14-tidyr.md

 'real' data (i.e. our own research data) will never be so well organized.
 Here let's start with the wide format version of the gapminder dataset.

+> Download the wide version of the gapminder data from [here](https://raw.githubusercontent.com/swcarpentry/r-novice-gapminder/gh-pages/_episodes_rmd/data/gapminder_wide.csv) and save it in your data folder.

 We'll load the data file and look at it.
 Note: we don't want our continent and country columns to be factors, so we use the stringsAsFactors argument for